Mahrukh272004/ForecastingWebsite/README.md

 - For any issues or feedback, please contact our support team.

 Thank you for using our Forecasting App!
 We hope you find it insightful and valuable for your forecasting needs.

+## How to run
+Open the frontend folder in vs code navigate to src folder write npm start